Can You Buy French Real Estate with Cryptocurrency?

 Notaires dealing with cryptocurrency transactions will require proof of the origin of the funds.
 Cryptocurrencies are often treated as a high-risk asset class due to concerns about money laundering, anonymity and unregulated transfers.

-This means that any large sums converted from cryptocurrencies to Euros will trigger close scrutiny.
+This means that any large sums converted from cryptocurrencies to Euros will trigger scrutiny.
 To this end, buyers will be required to provide the following details:

 • How and when the cryptocurrency assets were acquired (investment, mining, income, etc).